JetBrains/jetbrains_guide/src/pages/tips/install-and-import/index.md

   poster: './poster_long.png'
   url: 'https://www.youtube.com/watch?v=Vq7IBjmqanI'
 leadin: |
-  ### Hey PyCharm, get this package for me
+  *Type the symbol, let your IDE install the package and write the import.*

+  IDEs are great at janitorial work.
 PyCharm can generate your import for you, even when you haven't installed the  package.
 ---

 You're writing code and want to import a package, and want PyCharm to generate the